Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 The compiler can not analyze all possible operations and simulate all potential function usages - there are simply too many of them and many of them may be impossible or simply never happen.
 For these reasons, in the past it was generally accepted that a function may have hypothetical control flow path that results in reaching end of its body without hitting any return statement.
 Over time, it turned out that such approach is generally unsafe (bug prone) and results in code that is hard to read and reason about.

 The new approach is simpler and more safe: **a function should cover all of its control flow paths (even if they seem to never be possible)**.
-The compiler can not simulate the function, but it simply checks whether all branches of any conditional instructions end in return statements.
+The compiler can not simulate the function, so it simply checks whether all branches of any conditional instructions end in return statements.
 For backwards compatibility, C and C++ still allow functions with missing return statements, but compilers issue a warning.

 Remember that main function has an exception: if control flow reaches its end, it's assumed to be :cch:`return 0;`.